CA-PM/Site-Google-WeatherMap/README.md

 2. Populate the Longitude, Latitude, and Location Description for each site
 3. Add the appropriate interfaces and devices to their corresponding Site groups
 4. Create a new custom attribute on Interfaces named: ConnectsTo
-5. Populate that string with the Location Description of the Site which it connects to (see step 2)
+5. Populate that string with the Name of the Site which it connects to (see step 2)
 6. Wait for OpenAPI ETL process (15 minutes to 1 hour)
 7. Download Application ZIP file from the GitHub repository
 8. Launch CAPC and access the Administration -> App Installer interface